Domme, Dordogne tourism & sightseeing

 Visit Domme (Aquitaine, France)Photo Gallery

-Domme is on the Dordogne river 8 kilometres south of Sarlat, and listed as one of several 'most beautiful villages of France' in the Dordogne department.
+The village of Domme is on the Dordogne river eight kilometres south of Sarlat, and listed as one of several 'most beautiful villages of France' in the Dordogne department.
 It is a very attractive bastide town, founded in 1283 and situated in an exceptional hilltop location.

 Domme had an unstable early history, and changed hands several times between the English and the French during the Hundred Years War.
 The turbulent times continued in the later Wars of Religion, and even as recently as the Second World War the caves in the centre of Domme were used as a hideout.

-The town is entered by a large fortified gate at the bottom of the main street (it is unusual for a bastide town to retain its fortifications as Domme has done), with huge towers either side of the entrance that also once served as prisons where you can see the religious symbols scratched like graffiti on the walls by the Templar prisoners during the 14th century.
+The town is entered by a large fortified gate at the bottom of the main street: it is unusual for a bastide town to retain its fortifications as Domme has done.
+The huge towers either side of the entrance called La Porte des Tours once served as prisons and you can still see the religious symbols scratched like graffiti on the walls by the Templar prisoners during the 14th century.

-Inside the walls, the main street then passes up the hill between lots of lovely honey-coloured old houses, now mostly used as gift shops.
-Some of the traditional houses are also attractively decorated with balconies and external stone staircases.
+Inside the fortified walls the main street then passes up the hill between lots of lovely honey-coloured old houses, now mostly used as gift shops.
+Some of the traditional houses in Domme are also attractively decorated with balconies and external stone staircases.